-Doug also helps with research, recommendation, and delivery of various types of distributed media, including capturing, storing, editing, and delivering video, audio and images beyond the walls of a traditional classroom and into a digital realm...and maintains the One Button Studio, and training for interactive classroom technology.
+Doug also helps with research, recommendation, and delivery of various types of distributed media, including capturing, storing, editing, and delivering video, audio and images beyond the walls of a traditional classroom and into a digital realm...and maintains the One Button Studio, and training for interactive classroom and video conferencing technology.

 Daniel Hughes, Integration & Support Technician

 Daniel is responsible for the installation, maintenance and support of the classroom media technology components and the remote monitoring of Audio/Video control systems in all teaching stations, in all buildings, at both Residential and Education Centers.
-Daniel also handles requests for sound and video systems in lobbies, lounges, conference rooms and other non-classroom spaces, and locations requesting digital signage.
+Daniel also designs and optimizes project requests for sound and video systems in lobbies, lounges, conference rooms and other non-classroom spaces, and locations requesting digital signage.